 In the information economy, sorting through the internal discussions in an organization can be a laborious task, particularly when discussions are conducted through long chains of emails.
-The goal of Slack is to simplify internal communication in order to increase efficiency.
+The goal of the cloud-based team collaboration tool Slack is to simplify internal communication in order to increase efficiency.

 This guide to Slack is both an easily digestible introduction to the service, as well as a "living" guide that will be updated periodically to keep IT leaders in the loop on new features, integrations, competitors, and ways in which this technology can be leveraged.

 - What is Slack?
 Slack is a cloud-based tool that is intended to be the center of workplace collaboration, and to integrate with other products your organization uses.